JaeYeonLee0621/SystemDesign-Interview/Chapter2_NearbyFriends.md

 # Chapter 2.
 Nearby Friends

-- nearby griends since it looks similar to proximity services
+- Nearby friends since it looks similar to proximity services
 - You will find major differences : It's more dynamic than static location, due to change user locations frequently

 # Step 1.
 Understand the Problem and Establish Design Scope